 We alternate the academic conference with a community-based event with a local theme.
-Our 2013 Community Archaeology Day was held at Sutton Montis Village Hall and included talks, artefact and information displays, a guided walk up South Cadbury Castle Hillfort and a geophysics demonstration.
+In 2017 we held a Members Day at Sutton Montis Village Hall where SSARG members gave talks on a variety of topics.

 SSARG also take part every year in the Council for British Archaeology's Annual Archaeology Festival.
 For the past few years we have been at Montacute House, helping the National Trust by carrying out geophysical surveys to try and locate lost buildings.
 Reports on the two previous surveys are available online via OASIS (see the Reports page).

 For more information about the Annual Archaeology Festival there is a link to the Council for British Archaeology on the Contact Us page.

 Saturday 28th July, Montacute House.
 Over the past few years we have been carrying out geophysical surveys looking